iaretechnician/barebones-masterserver-wiki/Player-Profiles.md

 Player Profiles module allows you to build player profiles, and use them in your games.

 When a player joins game server, game server can obtain players profile, make changes to it, and those changes will be sent to Master server.

 ![](http://i.imgur.com/pYZ9MhY.png)

+:fire: It's important to remember that game server receives profile only once, and doesn't get any notifications about changes, made in master server (if you edit profile in master server while player is in game server, game server might override your changes).
+This is by design, because omni-directional synchronization performs much better and allows a high level of optimizations.
+Bi-directional profile values are planned to be released in the near future.

 ## Defining a Profile Structure